adhamerlangga/dbt-snowflake/Readme.md

 1. Open the profiles.yml
 2. For the confidentials params/keys replace the value with `"{{ env_var('VAR_NAME') }}"`
 3. Run Command `EXPORT VAR_NAME=<confidential_value>`

+# Explanation
+This is a project from bootcamp digital skola, where I'm utilizing DBT to transform database and load it into snowflake that act as a data warehouse